anegg0/NethereumAzureQuorumSample/README.md

   web3Private.SetPrivateRequestParameters(new[] { "LHTjKEqQPy6gbo4r9ouj8ztfbB+F7kWd9vosSmeQcEw=", "sXVr5ENaJeqAA8eTKm74f6epYTMcbsl8Ovp+Y8Q3dzA=" });
 ```
 ## Interacting with a smart contract
-Interacting with the smart contract will now be the same as with any other smart contract, but now all the transactions, and smart contract interactions will only be visible to only those members in the list.
+Interacting with the smart contract will now be the same as with any other smart contract, but now all the transactions, and smart contract interactions will only be visible to members in the list.

 ```csharp
 //Deploying new ERC20 smart contract using the Standard token library service